SATRA remains open during the coronavirus COVID-19 pandemic and has organised additional online resources and a special webinar programme

 - Type E – anchor device for use on surfaces up to 5° from the horizontal where the performance relies solely on mass and friction between itself and the surface.

-Anchor devices are subject to a series of drop tests carried out on the device fixed as intended, in every intended direction of use.
-This can often mean a series of tests with the device fitted to a number of different substrates.
-This can often mean testing on a very large scale, as devices need to be installed as it would be used (often fitted to sample roof surfaces or structures).
-The tests required are dependant on the class of the device.
+Anchor devices are subject to a series of drop tests carried out on the device fixed as intended, in every intended direction of use and for the number of users claimed.
+This can mean a series of tests with the device fitted to a number of different substrates, as devices need to be installed as it would be used (often fitted to sample roof surfaces or structures).
+The tests required are dependent on the class of the device.

 Whole anchor products are subjected to tensile tests.
-These forces are usually between 12kN and 18kN depending on the type of anchor device.
+The test force is 12kN or 18kN if there is any non-metallic load bearing element.
+This force is then increased by 1kN for each additional user claimed.
 Tensile forces are applied and held for at least 3 minutes, to ensure the breaking strength of the product is in excess of the force specified by the standard.

 Metallic components used in fall protection equipment are subjected to a neutral salt-spray test intended to prove a minimum resistance to environmental corrosion (specifically rust).
-Products are held within a sealed chamber, which is filled with a salt-water mist, which can induce rust in unprotected metals.
-Products are subjected to two periods each of 24 hours exposure, separated by a 1 hour drying period, and examined for rusting and function afterward.
+Products are held within a sealed chamber filled with a salt-water mist, which can induce rust in unprotected metals.
+Products are subjected to 48 hours exposure and examined for rusting and function afterward.